-Not only have classrooms around the world moved online, teacher training has too.
+Not only have classrooms around the world moved online, but professional development has too.
 So, when you’re not in the classroom, you’re now in a different online platform for your professional development as well.
 The amount of time we spend in virtual rooms and at our screen is higher than ever.
 We’re always online!
-But have all of those online teacher training events been useful?
+But have all of those online professional development events been useful?
 Chances are you’ve spent as much time trying to find quality professional development as you’ve spent in the training itself!
 Have you attended webinars where the tech doesn’t work?
 Where the topic isn’t quite what you thought?
 Have you rushed from one virtual room, clicked the next link and sat there, bored or uninspired?
 Or perhaps the webinar was great, but you missed a lot of great points because you were so busy trying to take notes.

-At OUP we’ve been running online teacher training since 2011, so we know what makes a great webinar!
-Today I’m sharing my 5 top tips for optimising your online teacher training with us, so you can focus on getting the most out of your valuable time (and leave the rest to us).
+At OUP we’ve been running online professional development since 2011, so we know what makes a great webinar!
+Today I’m sharing my 5 top tips for optimising your webinars with us, so you can focus on getting the most out of your valuable time (and leave the rest to us).

 1. Connect with a global community